Some explicit results on the sum of a prime and an almost prime: The unconditional result

+for all even $N\geq X_2$ with $z=N^{1/40}$.
+Here, we have used that $|A|>N/\log N$ (Lemma \ref{Alem}) after first verifying that $S(A,P(z))>0$.
 This tells us that every even integer $N\geq X_2$ can be written as the sum of a prime and a number with at most $M-1=39$ prime factors.
-For the range $2<N<X_2$ we then apply Lemma \ref{djshehzadlem} and obtain the final value $K=369$. \end{proof} \begin{remark} Although it may seem that taking $M$ larger than 40 would lead to a better result, this is not necessarily the case.
+For the range $2<N<X_2$ we then apply Lemma \ref{djshehzadlem} and obtain the final value $K=395$. \end{proof} \begin{remark} Although it may seem that taking $M$ larger than 40 would lead to a better result, this is not necessarily the case.
 In particular, as $M$ gets larger, so does $\xi(z_0,M)$ to the point where it negatively affects the second condition in \eqref{newconditions} and the bounds on $S(A,P(z))$.
 Moreover, as $M$ gets large, $z=N^{1/M}$ decreases and worse bounds must be used in Lemma \ref{1pm1lem}. \end{remark}